- City Services

 The City of Owatonna is excited to partner with our citizens in opportunities to be involved.
 If you or an organization is interested in participating, the City is offering the following opportunities for making a difference!

-The City of Owatonna appreciates any feedback, comments, or question regarding the MS4 Program, SWPPP, and Stormwater Management Plan / Ordinance.
-A copy of the MS4 Permit, Program, and SWPPP document are available on the 2nd floor of the City Administration Building for viewing during normal office hours and on the Stormwater website .
-The documents will also be made available during the Steele County Fair at the CRWP / City Booth in the Izaak Walton League Building.
+The City of Owatonna appreciates any feedback, comments, or questions regarding the MS4 Program, SWPPP, and Stormwater Management Plan/Ordinance.
+A copy of the MS4 Permit, Program, and SWPPP document are available on the 2nd floor of City Hall for viewing during normal office hours and on the Stormwater website.
+The documents will also be made available during the Steele County Fair at the Clean River Partners/City Booth in the Izaak Walton League Building.